Large-Scale Poloidal Magnetic Field Dynamo Leads to Powerful Jets in GRMHD Simulations of Black Hole Accretion with Toroidal Field: Discussion and Conclusions

 The lack of large-scale poloidal flux generation in global toroidal field GRMHD simulations till now might stem from a lower field strength considered, lack of stagnation points suitably located in the flow, a limited radial range of the initial toroidal magnetic flux distribution \citep{2008ApJ...678.1180B} or a high radial inflow velocity (due to large disc thickness) that may not give the poloidal field loops enough time to grow \citep{Mckinney2012}.
-In the future, it will be important to assess which (if any) of these speculations is correct.
+In addition, our work seems consistent with \citet{Fragile2017}, which for a strong $\beta \sim 0.1$ magnetic field did not find any generation of large scale poloidal magnetic flux loops on a rather short timescale of $\sim 1500 r_g/c$.
+It will be important to assess which (if any) of these speculations is correct. {After we posted this work on the archives, \citet{2019arXiv190702079C} showed in a toroidal-field simulation of a compact, neutrino-cooled merger remnant accretion disc that dynamo can generate \emph{and} retain magnetic flux loops of alternating polarity, leading to striped jets (see also \citealt{2015MNRAS.446L..61P}).
+The difference with our work can potentially emerge due to neutrino cooling and/or smaller disc size making their accretion flow more tightly bound and conducive to retaining the alternating-polarity dynamo-generated loops instead of expelling most of them in an outflow, as seen in Fig.~\ref{fig:contourplot}(a).}

 A robust large-scale poloidal flux dynamo can help us understand the prevalence of jets across a wide range of astrophysical systems.
-Even though typical jet-producing accretion discs are geometrically-thick near the BH, they may be thin at large radii \citep{Esin1997}.
+Even though typical jet-producing accretion discs are thick near the BH, they may be thin at large radii \citep{Esin1997}.
 Thin discs are thought to be incapable of efficiently transporting large-scale poloidal magnetic flux from the ambient medium to the BH \citep{Lubow1994,Giulet2012,Giulet2013}, decreasing the prospects for jet formation.
-However, if the outer thin disc can transport even just a very weak poloidal magnetic flux, dynamo action in the inner, geometrically-thick disc could amplify the magnetic flux in situ to levels sufficient for forming jets.
-In some systems the available magnetic flux appears insufficient to account for the observed jet power, such as the jetted TDE Swift J1644+57, for which the stellar magnetic flux falls several orders of magnitude short of that necessary to power the observed jet \citep{Tchekhovskoy2014,2014MNRAS.445.3919K}.
-The rapid dynamo action we find in this work could help the newly formed TDE accretion disc to amplify the stellar flux to levels sufficient for the production of luminous jets (see also \citealt{2011ApJ...743..134K}).
+However, if the outer thin disc can transport even just a very weak poloidal magnetic flux, dynamo action in the inner, thick disc could amplify the magnetic flux in situ to levels sufficient for forming jets.
+In systems such as the jetted TDE Swift J1644+57 the stellar magnetic flux falls several orders of magnitude short of that necessary to power the observed jet \citep{Tchekhovskoy2014,2014MNRAS.445.3919K}.
+The rapid dynamo action in this work may amplify the available magnetic flux, explaining their observed jet power.